 Recent surveys have found woodworm beetle infestations in over 70% of the locations surveyed.
-Often caused by Anobium Punctatum or the Common Furniture Beetle, woodworm infestations cost hundreds of thousands Euro worth of damage each year.
+Often caused by Anobium Punctatum or the Common Furniture Beetle, infestations cost hundreds of thousands Euro worth of damage each year.
 The long life cycle of wood boring beetles means that the infestation may not immediately manifest into visible holes.
 Therefore an effective woodworm prevention strategy is every bit as important as an effective treatment programme.

-To begin with, woodworm gets its start when a female beetle lays her eggs into cracks in the wood, or inside old woodworm exit holes.
+To begin with, woodworm gets its start when a female beetle lays her eggs into cracks in the wood, or inside old exit holes.
 The eggs hatch after approximately three weeks, each producing a larva around 1 millimetre in length.
 For three to four years the larvae eat through the affected timber, growing up to 7 millimetres long in that period.
 They come nearer to the wood surface when ready to pupate, excavating small holes just under the wood surface.
 As adults, these wood boring beetles break through the surface, making a 1mm to 1.5 millimetre exit hole which results in the spilling of dust; the first visible signs of an infestation.
 Pupated woodworm beetles do not feed; they only reproduce and thereby complete the life cycle.
-However, they are capable of flying a considerable distance which means necessary woodworm treatment is often not limited to one area.
+However, they are capable of flying a considerable distance which means necessary treatment is often not limited to one area.

-Woodworm beetles can affect both hard and soft woods.
-The moisture content in timbers is extremely important.
+The level of moisture content in your timbers is why you get woodworm.
 A relative humidity above 60% increases the likelihood of woodworm becoming an issue.
 By contrast, timber moisture content below 12% is considered too dry for an infestation to occur.
 Wood boring beetles typically only attack seasoned sapwood timber, not live or fresh wood.
 Also, they usually does not attack heartwood timbers.
 This is readily observed from surveying infested structures.
 Whereby one piece of timber has been heavily attacked and an adjacent one is left virtually untouched.
 Woodworm infestations are generally a problem of old wooden houses that were built with untreated timbers.